-Gordon Moodie is a partner in the firm’s New York office and member of the Mergers & Acquisitions Group, Private Equity Group and the Technology, Media and Telecommunications Group, as well as the Public Company Advisory Group and Corporate Governance practice.
-Mr. Moodie focuses on representing public and private companies across in a variety of industries and transactions, including domestic and cross-border mergers and acquisitions, divestitures, spin-offs, initial public offerings, securities law matters and corporate governance.
+Gordon Moodie is a partner in the firm’s New York office, Co-Chair of the Technology Group and member of the Mergers & Acquisitions Group and the Private Equity Group, as well as the Public Company Advisory Group and Corporate Governance practice.
+Mr. Moodie focuses on representing public and private companies across a variety of industries and transactions, including domestic and cross-border mergers and acquisitions, divestitures, spin-offs, initial public offerings, securities law matters and corporate governance.
+His practice also includes serving the needs of financial institutions and entities that invest in those institutions.

 Mr. Moodie received his J.D. from Harvard Law School, magna cum laude, and his Bachelor of Commerce from Queen’s University in Canada, graduating first in his class.